 Combating Violence and Human Trafficking (HT)

 Many types of violence, including human trafficking, are more prevalent in the U.S. and throughout the world than many realize.
-Health care providers are often on the front lines - responsible for assessing at-risk patients, ensuring their safety, and referring them for services as needed.
-CommonSpirit Health offers various resources to help providers understand issues of violence and human trafficking and how to assist at-risk patients.
+Health care providers are often on the front lines – responsible for assessing at-risk patients, ensuring their safety, and referring them for support and services as needed.
+CommonSpirit Health offers various resources to help providers and staff understand issues of violence and human trafficking and how to assist at-risk patients.

 CommonSpirit Violence and HT Prevention and Response (VHTPR) Program